MFN2 Hereditary Motor and Sensory Neuropathy

 Sibs of a proband

 Offspring of a proband.
-Unless an individual with autosomal recessive MFN2-HMSN has children with an affected individual or a carrier, the proband's offspring will be obligate heterozygotes (carriers) for a pathogenic variant MFN2.
+Unless an affected individual's reproductive partner also has autosomal recessive MFN2-HMSN or is a carrier, the proband's offspring will be obligate heterozygotes (carriers) for a pathogenic variant MFN2.

 Other family members.
 Each sib of the proband's parents is at a 50% risk of being a carrier of an MFN2 pathogenic variant.